vectordotdev/vector/CONTRIBUTING.md

 Developers do not need to maintain the [`Changelog`](/CHANGELOG.md).
 This is automatically generated via the `make release` command.
 This is made possible by the use of [conventional commit](#title) titles.

-### Highlights

-If your change is noteworthy it should be represented as a [highlight](/websites/highlights).
-Highlights are short announcements that make your change known to users.
-They are similar to
-[AWS' announcements][urls.aws_announcements].
-The purpose is three-fold:

-1. First, like documentation, communicating features to users is very important.
-   This is usually done in the form of release notes and blog posts.
-This, unfortunately, means releasing Vector requires a considerable amount of effort.
-Preparing quality release notes at the 11th hour often results in missed opportuniteis and low quality communication.
-Front loading this work ensures that we announce the feature while it is fresh in our minds, spreads the workload across the team over time, and promotes quality.

-2. Second, providing regular updates to Vector users helps to cultivate a community.
-Highlights serve as a trigger for this communication.
-This could be automated or manual.
-Either way, highlights pose the question in an explicit manner.

-3. Finally, some Vector users live on the bleeding edge of Vector changes.
-They [push it to the limit][urls.push_it_to_the_limit] and appreciate real-time updates.
-This benefits Vector in that we can get users on a new feature, testing the feature before it is released.

 #### What makes a highlight noteworthy?